Stv-devl/Order-summary-component/README.md

 ### What I learned

-I practice about using grid for center and positioning the object.
-The idea was to use les margin.
-But still have a lot anyway.
+I practice about using Grid to center and positioning objects.
+Idea was to use less margin.

-Exemple=> Grid for help with the size of image.
-The image will automatically be smaller when we reduce screen for mobile :
+Exemple=> Grid to help to sizing the image.

 ```css =>
 .grid1 {